 Dow, which spent more than \$13.6 million on lobbying in 2016, has long wielded substantial political power in the nation's capital.
-There is no indication the chemical giant's influence has waned.

-When Trump signed an executive order in February mandating the creation of task forces at federal agencies to roll back government regulations, Dow's chief executive was at Trump's side.
+When Trump signed an executive order in February mandating the creation of task forces at federal agencies to roll back government regulations, he gave the pen as a souvenir to Dow's chief executive and thanked Liveris.